iamRichardCN/DEVOPS-PROJECTS/projec3-MERN-STACK-IMPLEMENTATION.md

 since the app is going to make use of Mongodb which is a NoSQL database, there is a need to create a model.
 The models  define the database schema while the schema is a blueprint of how the database will be constructed, including other data fields that may not be required to be stored in the database.

-To create a Schema and a model, i installed mongoose which is a Node.js package that makes working with mongodb easier, then created aa new folder ```models``` .
+To create a Schema and a model, i installed mongoose which is a Node.js package that makes working with mongodb easier, then created a new folder ```models``` .
 In the models directory i created a file and name it todo.js

 <img width="382" alt="image" src="https://user-images.githubusercontent.com/111741533/195953851-3481dc1d-feb1-4f81-8571-0e8148357e94.png">